mtanghu/LEAP/README.md

 3. **Linear in time local attention**, this concept has not been seen before in the literature as local attention typically has to scale in time complexity with the size of the local window.
 This project uses some simple mathematics and reuse of computations to get around this (and still be parallelizeable).
 This gets around the issue that longer sequences will typically need bigger local attention windows, but also builds upon the suprising strength of local + global attention (previously explored in [Longformer](https://arxiv.org/pdf/2004.05150.pdf) and [BigBird](https://arxiv.org/abs/2007.14062) with the addition of random attention) with added mid-range sequence modeling.
 This project contends that this will give enough representational complexity to match full attention

-4. **Built-in Explainability**, while explainability is not supported yet in this project, as we'll see later, each token will be assigned an "focus weight" (which is softmaxed over the sequence) which can be used to explain what tokens the model is paying attention to, and which tokens are ignored similar to the explainability offered by the original [Attention is All you Need](https://proceedings.neurips.cc/paper/2017/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html) paper, though more simplified
+4. **Built-in Explainability**, while explainability is not supported yet in this project, each token will be assigned an "focus weight" (which is softmaxed over the sequence) that can be used to explain what tokens the model is paying attention to, and which tokens are ignored.
+This is similar to the explainability offered by the original [Attention is All you Need](https://proceedings.neurips.cc/paper/2017/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html) paper, though more simplified

 5. **O(1) Path Length/Flexibility**, A great strength of full attention Transformers is the flexibility provided by the $O(1)$ path length.
 An example where many linear attention mechanisms would likely fail (ie. if they only use local/convolutional attention or time-decaying factors or a recurrent vector that will get overloaded with information over time) would be when there is "*task metadata*" at the beginning of the sequence.
 Example: "Read the following story paying special attention to how Alice treats Bob as you will write an essay on this after: \<very long story here\>".
 This task information may not make it all the way through the story and writing the essay with the previously mentioned approaches, but with this project's approach, tokens from the beginning of the sequence can directly transfer information to tokens at the end of the sequence with a $O(1)$ path length (like full-attention) through global LEAP